AustinCodingAcademy/311_wk4_day1_crud/README.md

 ## SQL Statements

 1. INSERT two users:
+Insert Into users
+(first_name, last_name)
+Values
+('test', 'user')

+Insert Into users
+(first_name, last_name)
+Values
+('test2', 'user')

 2. UPDATE all Ohio addresses to "REDACTED":

+Update
+usersAddress
+Set
+state = 'Redacted'
+Where
+state = 'OH'

 3. All three DELETES

 * DELETE from usersContact

+Delete From
+usersContact
+Where
+user_id = 114

 * DELETE from usersAddress

+Delete From
+usersAddress
+Where
+user_id = 114

 * DELETE from users
+Delete From
+users
+Where
+id = 114

 ## Summary